we care for public transport systems

 In the OpenTrack project, our company and the Institute for Transport Planning and Systems of the ETH Zürich co-operate with a number of partners from railway companies, the railway supply industry, consultancies and universities.
 The following companies and institutions use OpenTrack:

-Railway and metro companies, railway administrations
+Railway operators and railway administrations

-Swiss Federal Railways, Bern, Switzerland since 1999
+Swiss Federal Railways, Switzerland since 1999

 Rhaetian Railways, Chur, Switzerland since 2002